We are hiring! Learn more

 • BA Psychology: Cal Poly Humboldt, Arcata, CA

-• Currently in Masters program in the Marriage, Couple and Family Therapy at Lewis and Clark Graduate School of Education and Counseling
+• Masters in the Marriage, Couple and Family Therapy: Lewis and Clark Graduate School of Education and Counseling

 Training & Experience